kumahq/kuma-website/docs/policies.md

 sidebar: false
 layout: Policies
 title: Policies
-subTitle: Bundled policies for your services and network.
+subTitle: Bundled policies for your service traffic and network configuration.

 # the data that is used to build this page
 policies: